 Electrochemistry is experiencing a "renaissance" in recent years in the fields of organic electrosynthesis, battery engineering, and "single-entity electrochemistry."
 Using a set of electrodes, we can probe reduction or oxidation reactions of species in solution or in the form of immobilized films on conductive surface.
 Using state-of-the-art potentiostatic and galvanostatic modes, we can learn about the thermodynamics of the reaction and the kinetics of charge transfer.
 In lab, we are exploring charge transfer phenomena both at the macroscopic level and at the individual molecule level.
 Some of the main interests are:

 Our lab is focused on the interface between biological molecules and conductive materials.
-We explore complex reactions such as protein-DNA binding, enymatic electrocatalysis and coacervate-influenced redox reactions.
+We explore complex reactions such as protein-DNA binding, enzymatic electrocatalysis, and coacervate-influenced redox reactions.
 For all of these complex biological systems, we have a common theme of investigating and unraveling the mechanism of charge transfer.

 Liquid-cell TEM coupled to electrocatalysis

-One of the main efforts in electrocatalysis is the coupling between structure and catalytic efficiency.
+One of the main efforts in electrocatalysis is to couple between structure and catalytic efficiency.
 With state of the art microscopy, we are now able to probe reactions in solution with nanometer resolution.
-Coupling low-noise electrochemical set-ups to this high-resolution technique enables us to correlate between the two, satisfying both advanced imaging capabilites and cutting-edge femtoampere detection of heterogeneous charge injection.
+Coupling low-noise electrochemical set-ups to this high-resolution technique enables us to correlate between the two, satisfying both advanced imaging capabilities and cutting-edge femtoampere detection of heterogeneous charge injection.